ArkinSolomon/sakura-docs/docs/commands.md

 ### APPEND

-**Requires WRITE permissions**
+Appends some text to a file, adding onto the content that is there already. `content` will be converted to a string.
+Requires WRITE permissions on `file`.

-Append some text to a file, adding onto the content that is there already.
+`APPEND [content] TO [file]`

 ```ska
 %path = PATH /file.txt